tamada/jjdoes/README.md

 $ tjdoe --help
 tjdoe [OPTIONS] <ROOT_DIR> <SCORES...>
 OPTIONS
     -d, --dest <DIR>       specifies destination of anonymized programs. if this option was not specified, output to 'dest' directory.
-    -m, --mapping <MAPPING>    specifies id mapping file. default is `mapping.csv` -s, --seed <SEED>          specifies seed for random values.
+    -s, --score <SCORE>    specifies id mapping file. default is 'anonymized_score.csv' -s, --seed <SEED>      specifies seed for random values.
     -h, --help             print this message and exit.
     -v, --version          print version and exit.
 ROOT_DIR
     the directory contains the programs.
 The layout of the directory is arbitrary.
     The user arbitrary defines the names of sub-directories and files.